redbeed/CentralBoard/en/howto/raspberry-pi-pwa.md

 Each dashboard on CentralBoard is a progressive web app and can be used on each device that can manage Progressive Web Apps (PWAs).

 ## What is a PWA?
-A progressive web app (PWA) is a website that can run as a standalone app on your device.
+A progressive web app is a website that can run as a standalone app on your device.
 For CentralBoard this means you don't need to waste time to set up an HTML-Page to call your dashboard.
 Just install the PWA and you are ready.

 The most dashboard services force you to create an HTML-Page with a useless iframe workaround to display your dashboard on your raspberry pi or recommend you to use a third-person app to display your board.
 ## Download your dashboard app